A study of memory effects in a chess database: Introduction

 \section{Introduction}

-Human behavior is generally complex.
-Considerable amount of resources are, and have been, dedicated to characterize and understand how humans behave as individuals, or collectively~\cite{majorana1942valore, zipf1949human, march1958organizations, granovetter1973strength, watts2007twenty, lazer2009life, castellano2009statistical}.
-The struggle of humans when playing well defined games according to some set of rules, provides a convenient experimental setup to understand human behavior and decision making process~\cite{Prost12,Blasius09PRL,Ribeiro13PO, Sigman10FN,Chassy11PO,Sire09EPJB, Guerra12PA,Petersen08EPL,Bittner09EPJB,BenNaim07EPL,Heuer09EPJB,Ribeiro12PRE}.
-This is particularly convenient from the physics' point of view, because under the rules of a game, the huge number of degrees of freedom the systems have are highly constrained and more easily quantifiable.
-Moreover, very well documented records of games are constantly created and updated in electronic format, facilitating the statistical analysis.
+In recent years the scope of statistical physics has been extended to other fields to study, for instance, how humans behave individually or collectively~\cite{watts2007twenty, lazer2009life, castellano2009statistical}.
+In particular, the struggle of humans when playing games with a well defined set of rules provides a convenient experimental setup to understand human behavior and decision making processes~\cite{Prost12,Blasius09PRL,Ribeiro13PO, Sigman10FN,Chassy11PO,Sire09EPJB, Guerra12PA,Petersen08EPL,Bittner09EPJB,BenNaim07EPL,Heuer09EPJB,Ribeiro12PRE,Xu15EPL}.
+This is particularly convenient from the physics' point of view because, under the rules of a game, the variables of the behavior under study are highly constrained.
+Moreover, recent studies on game records~\cite{Sire09EPJB, Guerra12PA, Petersen08EPL, Bittner09EPJB, BenNaim07EPL, Heuer09EPJB, Ribeiro12PRE} have shown that useful parallels can be established between the statistical patterns of game-based human behavior and well defined theories of physical processes.